 About the Distributed Wind Program

-This program exists to highlights the benefits small-scale wind turbine projects have on American homes and businesses.
 This sector of the wind industry provides on-site energy to American homes and businesses.
 It also provides a unique opportunity for the public to engage more directly with wind power technology in their communities.

 Frequently Asked Questions